1amLonewolf/ExcellentLifeFoundation/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.

 ## Acknowledgments

 - Design inspired by modern non-profit websites
 - Icons sourced from Unicode characters
-- Background image from Unsplash (placeholder image)
+- Background image from Unsplash
 - Built with accessibility in mind

 ## Contact